Photo by Brocken Inaglory.

 If an agency signs you up, they will book jobs for you and take a percentage of your pay.
 This is usually 20% of what your client pays you, though this fee varies from agency to agency.

 Your agency will also probably take money for expenses.
 This means you end up paying for test photoshoots, flights, cab rides, etc. You probably won't be able to negotiate these expenses.

 [N]ot much protects [a model] as an independent contractor in a largely unregulated labor market...the typical modeling contract pre-authorizes the agency to make whatever deductions it feels necessary without seeking any model's consent.

 Different types of modeling require different looks.
 Lingerie models, for example, must have small hips and large breasts, while runway models need to be tall and skinny.

 If you want to become a high fashion model, you must be 21 or younger.
 Prime entry years for high fashion models are ages 14 to 18.
 Many fashion modeling agencies have a policy of not taking in new models who are 21 or older.

 Ageism?
 Perhaps.
 Paul Fisher, a one-time fashion modeling agent, explains this policy:

 Commercial models can be almost any age, from toddlers to septuagenarians.
-Women in their late 20s and early 30s, and men in their 30s and 40s, are most in-demand as catalog models.
+Women in their late 20s and early 30s, and men in their 30s and 40s, are the most in-demand demographics for catalog models.

 Photo by Gabriel Saldana.